[Article updated October 2021]

 Who runs it?

-Hazel Graham from CAfS co-chairs the group with Colin Cox, the Director of Public Health for Cumbria.
+Karen Mitchell from CAfS co-chairs the group with Angela Jones, executive director for economy and infrastructure at Cumbria County Council.
+Tim Gale is the ZCCP manager, based at Cumbria County Council.
 The group reports to Cumbria Leaders’ Board, Cumbria Chief Executives’ Group, Cumbria Local Authority Officers’ Group and Cumbria Sustainability Network.

 What’s the partnership doing?

-The group’s in its early stages, but has already made some big strides forward, laying the groundwork for moving towards a zero carbon county.
+The group’s in its early stages, but has already made some big strides forward, laying the groundwork for moving towards a zero-carbon county.
 We need to understand what the county’s carbon footprint is currently, and the sources of our emissions, so that we can prioritise action.
-The partnership has jointly commissioned a baseline carbon audit for the county from carbon footprinting expert Mike Berners-Lee of Small World Consulting.
-Partners are currently reviewing the draft report and it should be published soon.
+The partnership commissioned a baseline carbon audit for the county from carbon footprinting expert Mike Berners-Lee of Small World Consulting, and this has now been published.